destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react-native/basics.md

 ### 🎤 Interview

-- How to navigate from screen to another?
+- How to navigate from one screen to another?
 - How to go back?
-- Drawer?
-What it is?
+- Explain what is "Drawer"?
 - Show sample navigation structure
 - Push vs navigate?